Did you know that there are plants that repel mosquitoes naturally?

 It is the perfect addition to any outdoor space as it repels mosquitoes and adds a delightful aroma to your surroundings.

-Lemon thyme is easy to grow in both garden beds and containers, making it an accessible option for those who want to add some natural mosquito repellent to their homes.
+Lemon thyme is easy to grow in garden beds and containers, making it an accessible option for those who want to add some natural mosquito repellent to their homes.

 All you need to do is plant the herb in a sunny area and moisten the soil.

-You can then use the leaves to make herbal tea, add flavor to your cooking, or even make a DIY insect repellent spray by steeping the leaves in water and mixing it with some essential oils.
+You can then use the leaves to make herbal tea, add flavor to your cooking, or even make a DIY insect repellent spray by steeping the leaves in water and mixing it with essential oils.

 It has been used for treating respiratory infections, gastrointestinal problems, and skin conditions like eczema and psoriasis.

-So, it is a useful addition to your mosquito-fighting arsenal and can help boost your overall health and well-being.
+It is, therefore, a useful addition to your mosquito-fighting arsenal and can help boost your overall health and well-being.

 17. Pennyroyal